Shikwa Jawab Shikwa: Shikwa (Complaint)

 In this section, the poet raises grievances before God, expressing the struggles, hardships, and apparent neglect faced by believers.
 The verses question why human suffering exists despite devotion, why Muslims endure decline despite their sacrifices, and why divine justice seems delayed.
 The tone combines reverence with protest, highlighting themes of spiritual longing, historical struggles of Muslims, and a search for divine mercy.

 Jawab-e-Shikwa (Response to the Complaint)

 Here, the Divine voice responds, reminding humanity of its responsibilities and moral duties.
 The reply emphasizes that decline results from human weakness, division, and forgetfulness of true faith rather than divine injustice.
-The verses urge self-discipline, unity, and adherence to the teachings of the Prophet Muhammad.
+The verses urge self-discipline, unity, and adherence to the teachings of the Islamic prophet Muhammad.
 The response reassures believers that divine mercy and support are always present for those who uphold justice, sincerity, and faith.

 Together, the poems reflect a timeless dialogue on the relationship between humanity and God, blending themes of devotion, accountability, and spiritual renewal while resonating with both classical tradition and modern challenges.